Jordi-iranzo-martinez/Jordi-iranzo-martinez/content/Ecosia - the search engine that helps plant trees!.md

 ![Ecosia team](attachments/ecosia-team-employees-office.jpg)
 *Ecosia's team.
 Source: [Ecosia.org](https://www.ecosia.org/imprint#press)*

 _Purpose Foundation is actually focused on enhancing this business model: where the control stays with people inside the company (stewards) and profits are reinvested in the company's purpose instead of enriching external shareholders.
-Other famous companies, like also German Bosch and Zeiss already work on it-_
+Other famous companies, like Bosch and Zeiss already work on it-_

 # Projects: reforestation and climate change